jgm/pandoc/man/man1/pandoc.1.md

 `css`
 :   links to CSS files, as specified using `-c/--css`

-Variables may be set at the command line using the `--set` option.
+Variables may be set at the command line using the `-V/--variable` option.
 This allows users to include custom variables in their templates.

 Templates may contain conditionals.
 The syntax is as follows: